INDRA2006MG/RISCV-SOC-Tapeout/README.md

 Open-source RISC-V System-on-Chip (SoC) design targeting tapeout, including RTL, verification, synthesis, and physical design flows.

 ## Program Description
-This Program focuses on the RISC-V SoC Chip tapeout program organized by VLSI System Design (VSD) &IIT Gandhinagar (IITGN).
-This 20‑week Program will demonstrate a complete tapeout cycle for a RISC‑V Reference SoC using Synopsys tools and the SCL180 nm PDK.
-This Program is part of India’s Semiconductor Mission, aiming to create skilled VLSI designers and emphasize fabrication at National foundries (SCL).
-This Program will create the next wave of innovation in VLSI.(https://www.vlsisystemdesign.com/soc-labs/)
+This initiative spotlights the RISC-V SoC chip tapeout program, jointly organized by VLSI System Design (VSD) and IIT Gandhinagar (IITGN).
+Spanning 20 weeks, the program provides practical exposure to a full tapeout cycle for a RISC‑V Reference SoC, making use of Synopsys tools and the SCL180 nm PDK.
+As part of India’s Semiconductor Mission, the program is dedicated to developing skilled VLSI engineers with a focus on real-world fabrication at national foundries (SCL).
+By fostering technical expertise, this effort is set to drive the next era of innovation in the country’s VLSI ecosystem(https://www.vlsisystemdesign.com/soc-labs/)

 ## Key Highlights:
 + Functional Validation